lumi-ai-factory/data_management/content/1-2_governance_trust_and_scalable_AI.md

 ---

-Q: What risks can good data governance help prevent? (select all)
+Q: What risks can good data governance help prevent?
 - [ ] The need to document known data limitations.
 - [x] Unintended bias in training and evaluation data.
 - [x] Silent propagation of errors through automated pipelines.